: what’s the difference?

-- Mediation: a non-binding procedure that is usually carried out by a single mediator who does not judge the case but encourages dialogue and subsequent dispute resolution.
+- Mediation: a non-binding procedure usually carried out by a single mediator who does not judge the case but encourages dialogue and subsequent dispute resolution.

 - Arbitration: usually a binding procedure that replaces the entire legal process with two (often three) persons selected to serve in your case as judges

 Arbitration is usually performed with a jury of several arbitrators who perform a role such as that of a judge, decide on facts and give written opinions (which may be binding or non-binding).
 While arbitration is often performed with one arbitrator, a choice of arbitrator is the most common procedure for each side.
 Then, these two arbitrators appoint a third arbitrator, at which stage the dispute shall be submitted to the three arbitrators appointed.
-Decisions shall be taken by majority vote.
+A majority vote shall take decisions.

-Mediation and arbitration are similar in that they are alternatives to conventional litigation, and are often used in combination with litigation (opponents can try to negotiate first, and if that fails, move on to trial).
+Mediation and arbitration are similar in that they are alternatives to conventional litigation and are often used in combination with litigation (opponents can try to negotiate first and move on to trial).

-Arbitration and mediation both appoint a neutral third party to oversee the proceedings which can be binding on both.
+Arbitration and mediation both appoint a neutral third party to oversee the proceedings, binding on both.